mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 At the bottom of the The `~\SunFarmSite\Areas\SunFarmViews\Pages\CUSTDSPF.cshtml` Razor Page, we write three small script blocks:

-1. A reference to the third-party `core.js` library file given its source URL.
+1. A reference to the third-party `core.js` library file, given its source URL.
-2. A reference to third-party `charts.js` library file given its source URL.
+2. A reference to third-party `charts.js` library file, given its source URL.
 3. Our explicit use of the library:

-   a) We only instantiate the chart object if the `div` with the `id='sales-chart'` exists as a rendered object (otherwise the `SALESREC` is not *active*).
+   a) Only if the `div` with the `id='sales-chart'` exists (as a rendered object) do we instantiate the chart object.
+(The existence of the object with `id='sales-chart'` determines when the `SALESREC` record is *active*).

-   b) We instance the chart (naming the `id` where the graph should be drawn), and create a data-series with two values we want plotted `@Model.SALESREC.SFSALES` and `@Model.SALESREC.SFRETURNS`.
+   b) We instance the chart (naming the `id` where the graph should be drawn), and define the data-series with two values we want plotted: `@Model.SALESREC.SFSALES` and `@Model.SALESREC.SFRETURNS`.

->Note: The details of how the JavaScript code works is outside the scope of this example.
-If you want to use this particular charting library, please [read Here](https://www.amcharts.com/docs/v4/getting-started/basics/).
+>Note: The details of how to use `amcharts` library is outside the scope of this example.
+Please [read Here](https://www.amcharts.com/docs/v4/getting-started/basics/) for more information.

 ```html